Dental Crowns in Houston, TX

 Dental crowns are a safe and proven restorative technique.
 This tooth-cover, once called a cap, has been used around the world for many decades.
 Over time, new dental materials have been developed to reduce risks like gum irritation or allergy by minimizing or eliminating the use of metal.
 There are very few risks associated with dental crown treatment performed today.

 The dental crown procedure is not painful.
 It is somewhat like getting a filling.
 After anesthetizing the tooth with a local numbing medication, the dentist uses a dental drill or other instruments to carefully reduce the tooth.
 This removes the entire damaged portion as well as additional structure.
 Tooth reduction ensures that the crown can cover the entire visible part of the tooth and sit at the margin of the gums.
 After the initial step of preparing the tooth for this restoration, minor sensitivity may occur.
 This side effect may resolve on its own within about a week.
 Sometimes, the sensitivity resolves within a week or two after the final crown has been bonded over the tooth.
 If necessary, tooth sensitivity can be managed by taking over-the-counter medication such as acetaminophen and by using toothpaste formulated for sensitive teeth.

-If you are interested in state-of-the-art Houston dental crowns, please arrange a consultation with Dr. Konig by calling our experienced staff at 713-668-2289.
-Dr. Konig is proud to care for patients from across Texas, including Sugar Land, Katy and The Woodlands.
+If you are interested in state-of-the-art Houston dental crowns, please arrange a consultation with Dr. Konig by calling our experienced staff at 713-668-2289 or by submitting an online contact form.
+Dr. Konig is proud to care for patients from across Texas, including Sugar Land, Katy, and The Woodlands.
 He will ensure all of your questions about crowns are answered, and that you feel empowered to make an informed decision about your dental care.